gmc-code/PC-Latex1/docs/introduction/producing_images.rst

 | Here is what each argument in the command does:

 - `magick`: This is the ImageMagick command line tool.
-- `convert`: This is the subcommand for converting files.
 - `-quiet`: suppresses all output except for errors and warnings.
 - `-background white`: sets the background color of the output image to white.
 - `-alpha off`: removes any transparency from the input image.